 - Continue research and take courses that are relevant to your research. - Establish the dissertation committee.
-The committee includes at least five graduate faculty, at least one of whom must be from outside the Engineering College. - Finalize the research program: what, when, why, and how to conduct the research.
-Develop a dissertation proposal under the supervision of your advisor. - Complete everything up through item (1) of the Dissertation Proposal Approval (DPA) form. - Take the DPA form to the Chair of the Graduate Affairs Committee (GAC) for approval of the committee members.
-After approval, the GAC Chair sends the approved form to your advisor. - Prepare for the Candidacy Exam, which includes a presentation and defense of the research proposal.
-This is a public seminar, followed by an oral examination by the committee members which is closed to the public but open to other faculty as observers. - Candidacy exam is like a proposal; the work does not need to be completed first, just enough preliminary work to support the proposal. - After the Candidacy Exam is satisfactorily completed, the committee members sign the DPA form, indicating that the student passed the exam. - The committee members complete Candidacy Assessment forms and send them to the doctoral program director. - Complete a Plan of Study form with your advisor.
+The committee includes at least five graduate faculty, at least one of whom must be from outside the Engineering College.
+Get the initials of the committee members on the dissertation proposal approval form (DPA). - Finalize the research program: what, when, why, and how to conduct the research.
+Develop a dissertation proposal under the supervision of your advisor. - Complete everything up through item (1) of the Dissertation Proposal Approval (DPA) form. - Take the DPA to the Chair of the Graduate Affairs Committee (GAC) for approval of the committee members.
+After approval, the GAC Chair sends the approved form to you or your advisor. - Prepare for the Candidacy Exam, which includes a presentation and defense of the research proposal.
+This is a public seminar, followed by an oral examination by the committee members which is closed to the public, but open to other faculty as observers. - Candidacy exam is like a proposal; the work does not need to be completed first, just enough preliminary work to support the proposal. - After the Candidacy Exam is satisfactorily completed, the committee members sign the DPA, indicating that the student passed the exam. - The committee members complete Candidacy Assessment forms and send them directly to the doctoral program director.